-The role of emotion.
-Because institutional logics are, fundamentally, cultural phenomena, most previous research has taken them to be purely rational constructs - even if the rationality they engender is not a logic of means/ends (pure instrumentality), but rather a logic of appropriateness, due to bounded rationality (March and Olsen, 1989, 2008).
+Because institutional logics are, fundamentally, cultural phenomena, most previous research has taken them to be purely rational constructs-even if the rationality they engender is not a logic of means/ends (pure instrumentality), but rather a logic of appropriateness, due to bounded rationality (March & Olsen, 1989, 2008).
 But limiting the conception of institutional logics to pure, "cold" cognition limits the scope of research and the power of these constructs.
 After all, institutional change, one of the core foci of this line of work, both requires and evokes great passion (Friedland, 2015).
 Research on the role of emotion could be enriched by examining the affective components of institutional logics.
-But that requires recognizing that institutional logics encompass all four of Weber's (1978: 24-26) orientations toward action: instrumental rationality (Zweckrationalität, instrumental means for achieving some ends), value rationality (Wertrationalität, means that are ends in themselves - for aesthetic, ethical, or religious reasons), tradition (Tradition, means that ingrained/long-standing habits), and emotion (Affekt, means determined by affect and feeling states).
+But that requires recognizing that institutional logics encompass all four of Weber's (1978, pp. 24-26) orientations toward action: instrumental rationality (Wertrationalität, means that are ends in themselves-for aesthetic, ethical, or religious reasons), tradition (Tradition, means that are ingrained habits), and emotion (Affekt, means determined by affect and feeling states).

 To bring emotion into research on institutional logics, researchers could build on work in cognitive psychology, which recognizes both "cold" (purely rational) cognition and "hot" (emotion-laden) cognition.
 This work shows that emotionally "hot" ideas and arguments are more salient and more deeply embedded in social institutions, and thus more powerful causal forces (for a review, see DiMaggio [1997]).
 Recent research demonstrates the value of paying attention to emotion.
-A wide array of political, civic, and religious organizations shaped the public understanding of Islam after the September 11 attacks; claims about the nature of Islam (i.e., claims about that faith's underlying rationale) that were more emotional were garnered more media attention (Bail, 2012, 2015).
+A wide array of political, civic, and religious organizations shaped the public understanding of Islam after the September 11 attacks; claims about the nature of Islam (i.e., claims about that faith's underlying rationale) that were more emotional garnered more media attention (Bail, 2012, 2015).
 Fringe organizations (those whose messages employed unusual claims about the nature of Islam) were able to leverage their emotion-laden communications to dominate media coverage, even when faced by competition from more mainstream organizations (those whose messages employed very common claims about the nature of Islam), who tended to shun emotion-laden terms.